BabelCoding/Parrot/README.md

 An implementation of one evolutionary algorithm is project HelloDarwin, which extends the Parrot framework, by making it mutable and shapeshifting.

-These tools were built during a  research project that aimed to find the most efficient network configuration to solve different kind of problems, among which time series forecasting.
+These tools were built during a  research project that aimed to find the most efficient network configuration to solve different kinds of problems, among which time series forecasting.